Solarcaskets/solarcaskets/README.md

 ## Why Was Solarcaskets Created?

 Solarcaskets was created in response to the evolving ERC404 landscape.
-Rather than copying Ethereum's limitations, we sought to leverage **Solana's advantages**: ultra-fast transaction speeds and near-zero minting fees.
+Rather than copying Ethereum's limitations, we sought to leverage **Solana's advantages**: fast transaction speeds and near-zero minting fees.

-We designed the **Helios400** standard from the ground up to align with Solana’s architecture.
+We designed the **Helios400** standard from the ground up to align with Solana's architecture.
 The result?
-A pioneering hybrid asset protocol that:
+A hybrid asset protocol that:

 - Enables **instant, on-chain conversion** between tokens and NFTs
 - Embeds a **native gambling mechanic** with **verifiable randomness**